ranjeetV8/AuthenticateUsers/README.md

 # AuthenticateUsers
 #its an web based Application which are used to authenticate the user and create a account for them.
 The way of authenticating the user are based on OTP verification model.
-Which verify that only right user have the access to the account.
+Which verify  right user have the access to the account.